The Method of Things

 2. How can taking things as a starting point make the museum open up to new people and new perspectives?

-The method of things is a collaborative project between the Oslo Museum , the Museum of Cultural History and The Norwegian Museum of Science and Technology .
+The Thing Method is a collaborative project between the Oslo Museum , the Museum of Cultural History and The Norwegian Museum of Science and Technology .
 The issues are explored through various sub-projects at these institutions.

 The project will be continuously disseminated on this website www.tingenesmetode.no and the results will be presented in various publications and at conferences.

-Read more about Tingene's method in Museumsnytt.
+Read more about the Thingenes method in Museumsnytt.

 Project manager Henrik Treimo (This email address is protected from programs that collect email addresses.
 You need JavaScript enabled to view it. )